-The Osprey Group recognises and values the contribution of all of its employees as they are instrumental in providing our services to tenants, other staff and our stakeholders.
-As we aim to ensure that our people feel valued and take a personal responsibility to provide the highest standard of performance that they can, we expect high levels of performance, conduct and capability from everyone.
+Osprey Housing recognises and values the contribution of all of our team members as they are instrumental in providing our services to tenants, other staff and our stakeholders.
+As we aim to ensure that our people feel valued and take personal responsibility to provide the highest standard of performance that they can, we expect high levels of performance, conduct and capability from everyone.
 This policy has been developed in order to both quantify and enhance these expectations.